Completed Development Projects

 A development team renovated the historic 14-story Douglas Avenue Building into a 117-room Boutique Hotel.
 Bright and spacious, with expansive windows overlooking the city of Wichita, the hotel's rooms and suites represent a showcase of luxury boutique accommodations at its pinnacle.
 This historic building is located at the corner of Douglas Avenue and Broadway.

-The Arena Pointe building has been renovated into a mix of retail and office spaces.
-The building features historic accents such as wood floors, exposed brick walls, high ceilings and large windows.
-Amenities include private parking, an outdoor patio space and a key location in the heart of the urban core directly across the street from INTRUST Bank Arena.
+The Arena Pointe building has been renovated into office spaces featuring wood floors, exposed brick walls, high ceilings and large windows.
+Amenities include private parking, outdoor patio space and a key location directly across from INTRUST Bank Arena.

 The Arnold Group is a human resource solutions company headquartered at 530 S. Topeka in Downtown Wichita.
 The company has grown from a temp agency to include consulting, training and professional placement services and they employ 13 full-time workers with over 2,000 temporary workers.
 After nearly five months, renovations to their existing property are complete.
 Interior updates include a high-tech conference room, new private offices as well as exterior facade improvements.